System Design Space

 Focus: Inventory and ownership

-Outcome: Secret catalog, critical dependency map, owners, and rotation SLA definitions.
+Outcome: Secret catalog, critical dependencies, assigned owners, and rotation windows for each secret class.

 2